golemfactory/hackathons/README.md

 - PLEASE READ!
 [Code of Conduct](/CODE_OF_CONDUCT.md)
 - Need Support?
 [Social media](/Socials/README.md)

-If you are in search of some inspiration, you can take a look at our [Awesome-Golem](https://github.com/golemfactory/awesome-golem) repo, and see what our community has already built.
-If you can't see your project in Awesome Golem, and is indeed, awesome and built atop New Golem, talk to us on [Discord](https://chat.golem.network/)
+If you are in search of some inspiration, you can take a look at our **[Awesome-Golem](https://github.com/golemfactory/awesome-golem)** repo, and see what our community has already built.
+If you can't see your project in Awesome Golem, and is indeed, awesome and built atop New Golem.

 ----